grassrootseconomics/org-website/content/blog/kilifi-kenya.rst

-Anyone can receive a basic income in Sarafu by dialing *384*96# or call 0757628885 for more information.
-This national service is free and available to all Kenyans thanks to the Red Cross.
-Kilifians who don’t need a basic income, often support others by giving theirs to those in need and accepting it for goods and services or in place of debt.

-	**Anyone can receive a basic income in Sarafu by dialing *384*96# or call 0757628885 for more information.
-This national service is free and available to all Kenyans thanks to the Red Cross.
-Kilifians who don’t need a basic income, often support others by giving theirs to those in need and accepting it for goods and services or in place of debt.**

-Anyone can receive a basic income in Sarafu by dialing *384*96# or call 0757628885 for more information.
-This national service is free and available to all Kenyans thanks to the Red Cross.
+Anyone can receive a basic income in Sarafu by dialing *384*96# or call 0757628885 for more information. **This national service is free and available to all Kenyans thanks to the Red Cross**.
 Kilifians who don’t need a basic income, often support others by giving theirs to those in need and accepting it for goods and services or in place of debt.